Hiring an au pair can be a great option to your childcare needs. Before you decide, here’s what you need to consider. By Dr. Lisa Ng

-We noticed times when our Au pair felt sad, so we encouraged her to cry and talk about her family.
+We noticed times when our au pair felt down, so we encouraged her to talk about her family.
 We reminded her that we can be her second family away from home.
-And we’d ask her how she felt, made sure she felt comfortable asking us any questions or bringing up issues she may have.
+And we’d ask her how she felt, making sure she felt comfortable asking us any questions or bringing up issues she may have.

-Since Au pairs are usually caregivers from another country, you’ll likely need to adjust to language and cultural barriers.
-You’ll need patience to explain everything, down to the tiniest detail, such as how you want your child’s diaper changed to what they should eat for lunch.
+Since au pairs are usually caregivers from another country, you’ll likely need to adjust to language and cultural barriers.
+You’ll need patience to explain things, down to the tiniest detail, such as how you want your child’s diaper changed to what he should eat for lunch.

 - What do you enjoy most about children?
 The least?

-Next, we wanted to be sure our Au pair could take care of an infant and preschooler, so we asked:
+Next, we wanted to be sure she could take care of an infant and preschooler, so we asked: